CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

        ![Enter Your Password](images/139.png)

-   >**Note**: Navigate to the **Environment** tab to view the key-value pairs of the **GitHub UserEmail**, and **GitHub Password**.
-You can use the copy buttons under the actions column to have the values copied instantly.
-Alternatively, it is suggested to have the values copied over onto a notepad for easy accessibility.

 1. The email containing the verification code can sometimes creep into the archive/spam folders within your Outlook.
 Copy the verification code.

       ![Enter Your Password](images/140.png)